tomjoht/tomjoht.github.io/_posts/2018/3/2018-03-28-reduction-and-distillation-as-form-of-simplicity.md

 categories:
 - simplifying-complexity
 keywords: simplification, distillation
-summary: "I published a new article on Simplifying Complexity called <a href='https://idratherbewriting.com/simplifying-complexity/reduction-layering-distillation.html'>Reduction, layering, and distillation as a strategy for simplicity</a>.
+description: "I published a new article on Simplifying Complexity called <a href='https://idratherbewriting.com/simplifying-complexity/reduction-layering-distillation.html'>Reduction, layering, and distillation as a strategy for simplicity</a>.
 It's all about how reduction and distillation of information helps reduce complexity for users."
 bitlink: http://bit.ly/reductionforsimplicity
 ---